Floquet stroboscopic divisibility in non-Markovian dynamics: Non-Markovianity measure and dynamics of a Schr odinger cat state

-As a measurement of bipartite entanglement between the system and the environment, we consider the linear entropy $L(t)=1-\text{tr}_{\text{S}}[\hat{\rho}^2_{\text{S}}(t)]$.
-Figure~\ref{fig:fig3}(b) shows that the system is purified in a stroboscopic manner at times $t_l=lT$ with integer $l>0$.
-This reinforces our previous discussion because the dynamical map creates mixing of the state of the system when the rates are positive and has the contrary effect when the rates are negative.
-As the time-average of the rates is zero in a period $T$, the information lost is retrieved in the system.
-To visualize the nonlinearity due to the coupling to the bath, we also calculate the Wigner function $W(Q,P)=\frac{1}{\pi}\text{Tr}\left[\hat{\Pi}\ \hat{D}^{\dagger}(\alpha)\hat{\rho}_{\text{S}}(t)\hat{D}(\alpha)\right]$ of the resonator, where $\hat{D}(\alpha)$ and $\hat{\Pi}$ are displacement and parity operators, respectively~\cite{1995Benedict}.
-By using the canonical coordinates $Q$ and $P$ one can define $\alpha=\frac{1}{\sqrt{2}}(Q+\mathrm{i} P)$.
-The stroboscopic dynamics of the Wigner function is depicted in Figs.~\ref{fig:fig3}(c),(d),(e), and (f).
-After one period of evolution, the Wigner function reveals signatures of the nonlinearity, as the system is not anymore in a cat state.
-Strikingly, after three periods of the evolution, the systems refocuses in a configuration which is close to the initial state.
-This behavior is intimately related to the entanglement revival in non-Markovian evolution~\cite{tan2010non}.
+Now let us explore the dynamical consequences of non-Markovian behavior.
+From the master equation (\ref{eq:ResMastEq}) one can see that the non-Markovian bath introduces a time-dependent nonlinearity proportional to $g(t)\hat{n}^2$, which influences the coherent evolution of the harmonic oscillator.
+To study dynamics, let us suppose that the harmonic oscillator is initialized in a cat state $\ket{\Psi(0)}=C(\alpha_0)(\ket{\alpha_0}+\ket{-\alpha_0})$ with $|\alpha_0|=2$, where $C(\alpha_0)$ is a normalization factor.
+The initial density matrix is given by $\hat{\rho}_{\mathcal{S}}(0)=\ket{\Psi(0)}\bra{\Psi(0)}$.
+To visualize the nonlinearity due to the coupling to the bath, we calculate the Wigner function $W(Q,P)=\frac{1}{\pi}\text{Tr}\left[\hat{\Pi}\ \hat{D}^{\dagger}(\alpha)\hat{\rho}_{\mathcal{S}}(t)\hat{D}(\alpha)\right]$ of the resonator, where $\hat{D}(\alpha)$ and $\hat{\Pi}$ are displacement and parity operators, respectively~\cite{1995Benedict}.
+By using the canonical coordinates $Q$ and $P$ one can define $\alpha=\frac{1}{\sqrt{2}}(Q+i P)$.
+The stroboscopic dynamics of the Wigner function is depicted in figures \ref{fig:fig4}~(a1)-(a4) in the Markovian case, and in figures \ref{fig:fig4}~(b1)-(b4) and (c1)-(c4) in the non-Markovian regime.
+When the system is strongly coupled to the non-Markovian bath, the Wigner function reveals signatures of the nonlinearity, as the system is not anymore in a cat state.
+However, after three periods of the evolution, the system is partially refocused to its initial state.
+The latter may be interpreted as a Poincar\'e recurrence since we are considering a finite number of modes in the non-Markovian bath.